 Consistent with the mission of Fairfield University to develop men and women for others, the Marion Peckham Egan School of Nursing and Health Studies inspires students to become leaders in healthcare.
 These students are actively engaged with faculty in practice, research, scholarship and service.
 As a Jesuit institution, a central focus of our care is to improve health outcomes with particular attention given to the needs of underserved or vulnerable populations.

-Our vision is to create providers who demonstrate clinical excellence.
-Building on a tradition of caring, our commitment is to provide evidence-based, culturally sensitive interprofessional healthcare education.
+Our vision is to inspire professional leaders who demonstrate excellence across environments of care.
+Building on a tradition of caring, our commitment is to provide evidence-based, culturally sensitive interprofessional nursing and health studies education that promotes social justice and facilitates reflection and life-long learning.

 The IDEA student rating system is the standard courses evaluation method across the university as of Fall, 2010 and provides both summative evaluation (used for personnel decisions) and formative feedback (for course improvement.)
 IDEA results provide faculty with a wealth of data that can help improve their teaching and increase student learning.